-In 2005, the historic Merrill-Palmer Institute for Child Development was merged with the Skillman Center for Children and Families to form the Merrill Palmer Skillman Institute (MPSI) for Child and Family Development.
+In 2005, the historic Merrill-Palmer Institute for Child Development was merged with the Skillman Center for Children and Families to form the Merrill Palmer Skillman Institute (MPSI) for Child & Family Development.
 The shared vision of both of these institutes is to promote the well-being of children, especially in urban settings.
-Combining to form MPSI, a free-standing institute within Wayne State University, increases our effectiveness in the areas of child development research, community outreach and advocacy.
+Functioning as a free-standing institute within Wayne State University increases our effectiveness in the areas of child development research, community outreach and advocacy.

 History of the Merrill-Palmer Institute

 In 1916, Lizzie Pitts Merrill-Palmer left a bequest to found The Merrill-Palmer School (later, Institute).
 Up and running in 1920, the Institute's early efforts were aimed at serving Detroit's children through formalized, academic programs in child development.
 The Institute has a long and respected history of producing research in the area of child development and providing training and education to scientists in the field.
 The Institute served as a model for child development laboratories across the country, playing a role in the development of national standards for the federal Head Start program.
 In 1981, the Institute was incorporated into Wayne State University.